html-validate/html-validate/docs/dev/using-api.md

 }
 ```

-`validateFile` is a highlevel API which automatically locates configuration
+`validateFile` is a high-level API which automatically locates configuration
 files, load plugins, runs any transformations etc and is very similar to using
 the CLI tool (in fact, the CLI tool uses this very API).